ACEsuit/mace/tests/golden/docs/foundations.md

 `foundations-network` (downloaded artifacts, not part of `all`).

 The anchors pin the *architecture*; these pin the *artifacts users actually load*.
-Three published checkpoints, in two tiers, described once in `foundation_artifacts.py` — the loader call, the fixture selection and the sha256 — and read from there by both `regenerate.py` and `test_foundation_goldens.py`, so a reference cannot have been generated with
+Four published checkpoints, in two tiers, described once in `foundation_artifacts.py` — the loader call, the fixture selection and the sha256 — and read from there by both `regenerate.py` and `test_foundation_goldens.py`, so a reference cannot have been generated with